 Supercars Townsville SuperSprint – Start time, how to watch, channel & more

-Supercars continues its northern swing this weekend with the first of two consecutive events on the streets of Townsville.
+The second of two Townsville SuperSprint events will take place this weekend to wrap up Supercars' northern swing.

-The Townsville SuperSprint will feature three 110-kilometre races, each including a mandatory stop for at least two tyres.
+The format will be mostly the same for the second blast around the Townsville streets, with three 110-kilometre races, each requiring a single mandatory stop for at least two tyres.

-This weekend's tyre regulations will mirror those from Darwin last weekend, with teams starting with one set of pre-marked tyres and seven sets of brand new soft compound Dunlops.
+Saturday's action will feature a three-part qualifying session culminating in a Top 10 Shootout followed by the first of the three races.

-At the end of Practice 2, however, the pre-marked tyres and two sets of the new softs have to go back to Dunlop, leaving each driver with 20 tyres to complete all competitive sessions.
+On Sunday there will be two rapid-fire 10-minute qualifying sessions, setting the grids for the second and third races.

 When is the Supercars Townsville SuperSprint?